timakin/gonvert/README.md

 Gonvert
 ====

-Simple character-encoding converter with an automatic character detection in Golang.
+Simple character-encoding converter with an automatic character-code detection in Golang.
 You can convert without a declaration of `before` encoding.

 ## Install